larrygreen/movie-data-analysis/README.md

 # movie-data-analysis

-## This repository displays Python code used to analyze highly rated movies from the 1990s, the 2000s, and the 2010s.
+## This repository displays Python code written to analyze highly rated movies from the 1990s, the 2000s, and the 2010s.

 ## Contents